Exove/developer-test/README.md

 ## Section 2

 ### 2A.
+Create a comic book reader/image browser or a carousel

 Create a comic book reader/image browser or a carousel with React.
 Continued in question 3B.
 Use images from this document or your own.

 ### 2B.
+Create an SQL query

 You have an SQL database with two tables, people and phones.

 ```mysql> select * from people;
 +----+------------+-------------+